 Consider $\mathbf{p_i}/\mathbf{p_n}$ as the length of $\mathbf{p_i}$ along $L_i$.
 Now that the points are mapped to a simple circle on $y=0$ plane, the problem is to transform this circle to the tube’s cross section circle at $\mathbf{P_i}$.

-This transformation is done as the calculation of reference frames along a space curve \cite{Bloomenthal:1990:CRF:90767.90927}, where the point’s final position $\{\mathbf{p''_0},...,\mathbf{p''_n}\}$ (Figure 4H) in world space is:
+This transformation is made through a calculation of reference frames along a space curve \cite{Bloomenthal:1990:CRF:90767.90927}, where the point’s final position $\{\mathbf{p''_0},...,\mathbf{p''_n}\}$ (Figure 4H) in world space is:

 Where N and B stand for the Normal and Binormal at $\mathbf{P}_i$.
 Further details are explained at the implementation section.

-With the algorithm to convert a line to a cross section in world coordinates, there is just a small step to be able to render a full tube.
+With the algorithm to convert a line to a cross section in world coordinates, there is just a small additional step needed to be able to render a full tube.
 As the tessellator gives us a 2D regular grid of vertices, we just need to transform every line of the grid to a cross section as described by Figure 4.
-The circle’s radius is scaled adaptively as explained on Section 3.3, but for now we just assume it has a fixed value.
+The circle’s radius is scaled adaptively, as explained in Section 3.3, but for now we just assume it has a fixed value.

 In order to use the tessellator as much as possible, our primitive to be transformed in a tube section is a regular grid with 64 lines in one axis, so that every line will be a cross section.
-As for the other grid`s axis, there is no fixed number of lines, as this amount of lines will be regulated by the camera distance, resulting in an on-the-fly LOD control, refer to next sections to understand these requirements and the tessellator.
+As for the other grid’s axis, there is no fixed number of lines, as this amount of lines will be regulated by the camera distance, resulting in an on-the-fly LOD control.
+Refer to the next sections for further explanation of these requirements and of the tessellator.

 The connection between two tube sections (every primitive that represents 64 points) is at a cross section.
-Moreover, if the amount of points along a cross section differs between two adjacent tube sections there would be cracks.
-However, as the amount of points in the cross section depends only on the camera distance and both adjacent sections connection point are in the same position there will be no cracks.
+Moreover, if the amount of points along a cross section differs between two adjacent tube sections, there would be cracks in the rendering.
+However, as the amount of points in the cross section depends only on the camera distance and both adjacent sections connection point are in the same position, there will be no cracks.

 \begin{figure}[htb]